 Now, many years later, Farrah still lives in Brainerd Lakes, Minnesota with her husband and two children.
 She volunteers at the local school as well as many other NGOs.
 Farrah’s story is very inspiring because the young lottery winner matured into a responsible mother who gives back to the community.

-Jonathan Vargas of South Carolina was 19 years old, but he clearly know how to play Powerball.
-He matched all the 6 winning numbers for a $35.3 million Powerball jackpot back in May 2008.
+Jonathan Vargas of South Carolina is the youngest Powerball jackpot winner.
+He was only 19 years old at the time, but he clearly knew how to play Powerball.
+He matched all the 6 winning numbers for a $35.3 million jackpot back in May 2008.
 But this was no mere coincidence.
 Jonathan told the press that he owes his prize to God.

 Jonathan was off to a good start.
 “Investing money was very important.
 I have my family to protect and help secure their futures.”, he said during the press conference.
 He kept true to his promise and went on to invest his Powerball money to create “Wrestlicious”, a wrestling show featuring scantily-clad women.